yashrp2004/-DSA-Project---R-Tree-Implementation/README.md

 Once the application is running, you can:
 - Insert rectangles into the R-Tree.
 - Perform range searches and visualize the results.
-- Perform nearest neighbor searche and visualize the results.
+- Perform nearest neighbor search and visualize the results.
 - Observe the structure of the R-Tree as it dynamically updates.